algolia/kubernetes-hands-on/04-pods/README.md

 ## Exercises

 1. Deploy a `pod` containing nginx.
 The image name is `nginx`, see: https://hub.docker.com/_/nginx/
-2. Try accessing the pod `simple-service` from outside of k8s, without changing the configuration.
-Do you manage to do it?
+2. Do you think you can access the pod `simple-service` from outside of k8s, *without changing the configuration*?
-	* If yes, how did you manage to do it?
-	* If no, what do you think is missing?

 ## Clean up

 ```bash
 $ kubectl delete pod --all
 ```

+## Answers

+2. Nop, the pod is only visible from the inside of the cluster